February 1960 Electronics World

 in a typical listening room, as required.

 to the human voice alone, as in restaurants and offices, then the perforated material,

 with its accentuated mid-frequency absorption (where most of the voice frequencies

-are found) is perhaps most suitable since the ear is especially sensitive in this area.
+are found) is perhaps most suitable since the ear is especially sensitive in this

-then the fissured material is preferable because of the smoother absorptive
+voice, then the fissured material is preferable because of the smoother absorptive

 curve, although more of the material may be required.
 Moreover, as far as the home

 It is interesting to note that the rise in the absorption curve of these materials

-place.
+takes place.
 In the region above 300 cps, spatial differentiation becomes effective

 and separate speakers reproducing these frequencies are necessary for proper spatial

 perspective.
 Thus the effectiveness of these sound absorbing materials roughly matches

-the frequency range where the stereo effect becomes discernible - making them eminently suited for
+the frequency range where the stereo effect becomes discernible - making them eminently

-tables, let's choose a room with the typical dimensions shown in Fig. 12.
+the tables, let's choose a room with the typical dimensions shown in Fig. 12.
 In

 its bare, untenanted state, the room consists of a pine floor with the walls and

 We are going to apply the reverberation formula (T = 0.05V/A) previously discussed,